Building immunity through digestion to help against Covid

 Rest is vital, right now, more than ever before!
 For 3 weeks I have already adjusted my family eating habits and have prioritised sleep by going to bed an hour earlier.
 Despite some ‘ropey’ days when the little one is teething and unable to sleep, we feel far better than we have in a long time.

-The ‘Rest and digest’ is the opposite to ‘fight and flight’.
+The ‘Rest and digest’ is the opposite of ‘fight and flight’.
 The point in resting is activating the parasympathetic system so that our body and mind can slow down!
-The benefits allows our internal body to reset and recover cells that need renewing.
+The benefits allow our internal body to reset and recover cells that need renewing.

 The parasympathetic system is what our body needs to be in during this pandemic.
 A few examples of what the parasympathetic system does is:

 Slowing down breathing

 Enhances our lymphatic system

 A third of the world right now have been asked to stay at home.
 So use this time to help your body rest better.